Phlow/feeling-responsive/_pilots/library.md

 ---
-layout: pilot
+layout: page
 title: 'Main Library'
-image: kerlink.jpg
+image:
+    title: booth.jpg
+    thumb: booth-thumb.jpg
+teaser: "Tracking occupancy in student study spaces"
 ---

-The proposal is to install a variety of sensors in different kinds of student spaces in order to determine occupancy levels.
-Our current plan is to proceed with this in Semester 2, after Argyle House project is underway.
-We are considering two options: (i) Centre for Research Collections (CRC), which is already quite a controlled space on the top floor of the library, and (ii) some or all of the small group study pods.
+This pilot will install chair sensor kits similar to those described in the [Argyle House pilot]({{ site.url }}/pilots/argyle_house).
+We will use these in different kinds of student spaces in order to determine occupancy levels.
+We are currently considering two kinds of space:

+* The Centre for Research Collection, which is already quite a controlled space on the top floor of the library,
+* Some or all of the small group study pods.

-The information would be made available to students via a display screen in the foyer and/or via an app.
-We hope to be able to put a draft proposal to the Library Committee in October 2016.
+Real-time information about occupancy could be made available to students *via* a display screen in the library foyer or via an app.